Kabelo2023/PROG6212POEPart1/README.md

 1. Purpose of the Application:
-The goal of this application is to help Monash University track and organize various campus events.
-It allows users to filter events by department, view event details, and perform actions like registering for events, notifying students, and fetching data from external sources.
-This WPF application is designed to be user-friendly and provides a simple interface for managing campus activities.
+This application's objective is to assist Monash University in planning and monitoring a variety of campus activities.
+Users can register for events, inform students, retrieve data from outside sources, and examine event details in addition to filtering events by department.
+This WPF application offers a straightforward interface for controlling campus activities and is made to be user-friendly.

-2. Key Features:
+2. Important characteristics:
-Event Filtering: Users can filter the list of events by department (e.g., Science, Arts, Engineering).
-This filtering is implemented using LINQ, which allows for efficient querying and filtering of the event list based on the selected department.
+Event Filtering: The list of events can be filtered by department (such as science, arts, or engineering).
+LINQ is used to achieve this filtering, making it possible to efficiently query and filter the event list according to the department of choice.

-Event Display: The events are displayed in a ListView control with columns for the event name, date, type, and department.
-The ListView provides a clean and organized way to display the list of events, making it easy for users to browse through them.
+Event Display: A ListView control including columns for the event name, date, kind, and department is used to display the events.
+The ListView makes it simple for visitors to browse through the events by displaying the list in an orderly and streamlined manner.

-Event Details Section: When a user selects an event from the list, the details of that event (name, date, type, department) are displayed in a dedicated section on the right side of the window.
-This gives the user more information about the event without cluttering the main event list.
+Event Details Section: The name, date, kind, and department of an event are shown in a section on the right side of the window when a user chooses it from the list.
+This expands the user's knowledge about the event without overcrowding the primary list of events.

 User Actions:

-Register for Event: A button allows users to register for an event.
-Although the logic for event registration is currently simulated with a simple message box, it can be expanded to handle actual registration processes.
+Register for Event: Users can sign up for an event by clicking on a button.
+The logic for event registration can be extended to accommodate real registration processes, even if it is currently emulated with a straightforward message box.
-Notify Students: This button triggers the notification of students about an event.
-The notification process runs asynchronously in a separate thread, ensuring that the UI remains responsive while notifications are being sent.
+Notify Students: Pressing this button causes students to be informed about an upcoming event.
+The user interface stays responsive while notifications are being issued since the notification mechanism operates asynchronously on a different thread.
-Fetch External Data: This button initiates the fetching of event data from external sources.
-The data fetching is done asynchronously, simulating integration with external services like event feeds or calendar services.
+Fetch External Data: Pressing this button starts the process of obtaining event data from outside sources.
+Asynchronous data fetching simulates integration with third-party services, such as calendar or event feeds.

 3. WPF Components Used:
-Window and Grid: The main window of the application (MainWindow.xaml) is built using a Grid layout, which allows for flexible arrangement of UI elements.
-The grid organizes the title, filter section, event list, and action buttons.
+Window and Grid: A Grid layout was used in the construction of the application's main window (MainWindow.xaml), allowing for variable UI element configuration.
+The header, filter section, event list, and action buttons are arranged in a grid format.

-TextBlock: Used for displaying static text, such as the title of the application and the labels for event details.
+TextBlock: Used to show static text, such as the application's title and the labels containing event information.

-ComboBox: Allows users to select a department for filtering events.
-The selection change event triggers the filtering process.
+ComboBox: Enables users to filter events by department.
+The filtering procedure is started by the selection change event.

-ListView: Displays the list of events in a table-like format.
-Each column corresponds to a property of the event, such as name, date, type, and department.
+ListView: Provides a table-like format for the list of events.
+A attribute of the event, such as name, date, type, and department, is correlated with each column.

-StackPanel: Used to group UI elements vertically or horizontally.
-In this application, StackPanel is used for arranging the filter section, event details, and buttons.
+StackPanel: Used to arrange UI components either horizontally or vertically.
+StackPanel is used in this application to organize the buttons, event details, and filter section.

-Buttons: These provide interactive functionality, such as registering for events, notifying students, and fetching external data.
+Buttons: These offer interactive features including event registration, student notifications, and data retrieval from outside sources.

 4. Functional Logic:
-Event Filtering: When a department is selected in the ComboBox, the DepartmentFilter_SelectionChanged method is called.
-This method filters the events based on the selected department using LINQ and updates the ListView to display only the relevant events.
+Event Filtering: The DepartmentFilter_SelectionChanged function is called when a department is chosen in the ComboBox.
+Using LINQ, this function filters the events according to the department that has been selected, updating the ListView to show only the pertinent events.

-Event Selection: When a user selects an event from the ListView, the EventListView_SelectionChanged method is triggered.
-This method extracts the selected event's details and displays them in the event details section.
+Event Selection: The EventListView_SelectionChanged function is called when a user chooses an event from the ListView.
+The details of the selected event are extracted by this approach and are shown in the event information section.

-Multithreading for Notifications: The NotifyStudents_Click method runs the notification process on a separate thread using Task.Run.
-This ensures that the UI remains responsive while notifications are being sent.
+Notification Multithreading: The NotifyStudents_Click function uses Task to conduct the notification procedure on a different thread.Hurry.
+This guarantees that when notifications are being issued, the user interface stays responsive.

-Asynchronous Data Fetching: The FetchExternalData_Click method initiates the fetching of external event data using the FetchEventDataAsync method.
-This method simulates retrieving data asynchronously, allowing the application to integrate with external sources without blocking the main UI thread.
+Asynchronous Data Fetching: The FetchEventDataAsync method is used by the FetchExternalData_Click function to start the fetching of external event data.
+By simulating asynchronous data retrieval, this technique enables the program to integrate with external sources without obstructing the primary user interface thread.

 5. Potential Enhancements:
-Styling: The application can be enhanced with custom styles and themes to make the UI more visually appealing.
+Styling: To improve the application's visual attractiveness, unique themes and styles can be added.
-Data Persistence: Currently, the event data is hardcoded.
-You can connect the application to a database to store and retrieve event data persistently.
+Data Persistence: The event data is hardcoded at the moment.
+The program can be linked to a database so that event data can be consistently stored and retrieved.
-User Authentication: Add user authentication and role-based access control, so different users (e.g., students, faculty) have different permissions within the system.
+User Authentication: Provide role-based access control and user authentication so that various users (teachers, students, etc.) have varying permissions within the system.
-Event Registration: Implement a more robust registration system that tracks which users have registered for which events.
+Event Registration: Put in place a more capable system that keeps track of which users have signed up for which events.

 6. How It Works:
-Start the Application: The application loads with a title, a filter option (to filter events by department), and a list of events.
+Launch the software: A title, a list of events, and a filter option (to filter events by department) appear when the program loads.

-Filter Events: Users can select a department from the ComboBox, and the application will filter the events based on the selection.
+Filter Events: The application will filter the events according to the department that users select from the ComboBox.

-View Event Details: When an event is selected from the list, its details are shown in the event details section.
+View Event Details: The event details section displays the details of the event that has been selected from the list.

-Perform Actions: Users can register for events, notify students, and fetch external data using the respective buttons.
+Take Actions: By using the corresponding buttons, users can register for events, alert students, and retrieve external data.

 7. User Flow:
-Open the Application: The user sees all available events.
+Launch the software: Every available event is visible to the user.
-Filter Events: The user can filter events by department using the dropdown menu.
+Filter Events: Using the dropdown menu, the user can filter events by department.
-Select an Event: The user selects an event from the list to see more details.
+Choose an Event: To view more information, the user chooses an event from the list.
-Take Action: The user can register for the event, notify students, or fetch additional data about events.
+Take Action: The user has the option to notify students, register for the event, and retrieve more information about it.
-This WPF application provides a simple but powerful interface for managing campus events.
-With further customization and additional features, it can become a comprehensive event management system for Monash University.
+This WPF program offers a straightforward yet effective interface for organizing events on campus.
+It has the potential to grow into a feature-rich event management system for Monash University with more modification.